Looking to move to Chicago? Well, you’ll want to know about these pros & cons of living in Chicago before spending your precious time and energy!

 Con #4: High Sales Taxes

-As of 2023, the combined sales tax rate in Chicago is 10.25%, one of the highest in the country, which includes a 6.25% state sales tax and various local sales taxes.
+Living in Chicago means facing a hefty financial burden due to high sales taxes.
+In 2023, the combined sales tax rate reached 10.25%, among the nation’s highest, comprising a 6.25% state sales tax and various local taxes.

 Con #5: Poor Air Quality